 Thanks to Nerolac Paints and their recent campaign #NerolacColourTrails, I was lucky to witness this amazing spectacle and experience another of mother nature’s incredible miracles in all its glory.

 It was a surreal sight to behold and a great way to bring in the monsoon this year.

 ABOUT THE KHAJVÉ MAHOTSAV OR THE FIREFLIES FESTIVAL IN BHANDARDARA MAHARASHTRA

 Just before the onset of the monsoons, tiny bioluminescence flies shine by emitting a natural glow of its own to attract mates.
-They are absolutely harmless and will keep you marvelled all night long.
+They are absolutely harmless and will keep you marveled all night long.
 The #NerolacColourTrails team and I spent the whole night trying to capture this magical radiance of nature through our cameras.
 With the help of experts onboard we were lucky to do so, although truth be told, even the best of cameras or photographers will not do justice to what you witness with your naked eye.

 Bhandardara is a beautiful hill station ideal for a weekend getaway, especially in the monsoon.
-About 180 kilometres from Mumbai and Pune and very easily accessible by rail and roads, it is located in the Ahmednagar district in the state of Maharashtra.
+About 180 kilometers from Mumbai and Pune and very easily accessible by rail and roads, it is located in the Ahmednagar district in the state of Maharashtra.
 It also serves as a base for several treks to forts around the area such as Kalsubai, Ratangad, Harishchadragad.
 You could also visit the Randha falls and Bhandardara Lake there.
-‘Dhamma Giri’ one of the world’s largest Vipassana meditation centres located in Igatpuri, is just 43 km away.
+‘Dhamma Giri’ one of the world’s largest Vipassana meditation center located in Igatpuri, is just 43 km away.

 WHEN TO GO TO BHANDARDARA FOR THE FIREFLIES FESTIVAL